FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-ndrpdr-00.md

 4c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 ## ./l2
 ### mellanox-cx7veat
-#### rdma-core
+#### mlx5-core
 ##### eth-l2bdbasemaclrn
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
 ##### eth-l2bdscale10kmaclrn
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale10kmaclrn
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale10kmaclrn
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale10kmaclrn
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale10kmaclrn
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale10kmaclrn
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale10kmaclrn
 ##### eth-l2bdscale100kmaclrn
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale100kmaclrn
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale100kmaclrn
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale100kmaclrn
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale100kmaclrn
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale100kmaclrn
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale100kmaclrn
 ##### eth-l2bdscale1mmaclrn
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale1mmaclrn
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale1mmaclrn
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale1mmaclrn
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale1mmaclrn
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdscale1mmaclrn
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdscale1mmaclrn
 ##### dot1q-l2bdbasemaclrn
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND dot1q-l2bdbasemaclrn
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND dot1q-l2bdbasemaclrn
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND dot1q-l2bdbasemaclrn
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND dot1q-l2bdbasemaclrn
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND dot1q-l2bdbasemaclrn
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND dot1q-l2bdbasemaclrn
 ##### eth-l2xcbase
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase
 ##### eth-l2patch
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2patch
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2patch
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2patch
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2patch
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2patch
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2patch
 ### intel-e810xxv
 #### avf
 ##### eth-l2bdbasemaclrn